 Beulah Grove Baptist Church

 DESCRIPTION: Founded in 1914 largest black church in August with 7,000 members.
 BGBC had its beginning with approximately twenty members, under the leadership of Rev. John Henry Evans, when it separated from Mount Sinai Baptist Church.
 The church relocated in the 1920s from 15th street to its present location.

 Chef Redd’s Cafe

-DESCRIPTION: Located in Fort Gordon area, this BBQ and Soul Food cafe specializes in beef brisket, baked beans and potato salad.
+DESCRIPTION: Located in the Fort Gordon area, this BBQ and Soul Food cafe specializes in beef brisket, baked beans, and potato salad.